-Review expected closing costs: Selling a house can be expensive, so review your estimated closing costs ahead of closing day to prepare for the charges you will see.
+Review expected closing costs:

+Selling a house can be expensive, so review your estimated closing costs ahead of closing day to prepare for the charges you will see.
+Ideally, run through these numbers when deciding a list price as this will affect what cash you walk away with.
 Closing costs for sellers can be as high as 8 to 10 percent of the sale price of the home, and that amount is made up of your agent's commission, the buyer's agent's commission (which is typically paid by the seller), and taxes and fees.
 But, assuming you have some equity in the home you are selling, these costs will come directly out of the profits you will be receiving upon closing.
+This is done via a balance sheet and meeting with your lawyer of choice.

-Hand over keys: The keys are handed over to the buyer once you vacate the premises, and as dictated in your contract with the buyer.
+Hand over keys:

+The keys are handed over to the buyer once you vacate the premises, and as dictated in your contract with the buyer.
 If the buyer is taking immediate possession, you might hand over the keys at the closing appointment.
 Or, depending on the terms of your agreement, it could be much later.

-Close the transaction: At closing, the settlement agent (either the closing attorney or escrow company hired at the outset of the transaction) will record the new deed for the home with the county, pay off your remaining mortgage balance, pay all closing costs and make sure you receive your profit.
+Close the transaction:

+At closing, the settlement agent (either the closing attorney or escrow company hired at the outset of the transaction) will record the new deed for the home with the county, pay off your remaining mortgage balance, pay all closing costs and make sure you receive your profit.